peku33/HikVision-EventReceiver/README.md

 Usage
 -------

-Main application: TODO
+Actual event listener (the BackEnd) loads list of cameras on startup.
+The first thing you should start is the FrontEnd, to configure list of cameras.
+When everything is configured, run the BackEnd (below also called Main Application).

+FrontEnd: @TODO

+BackEnd application (`HikVision-EventReceiver.Main`).
+Application starts with no arguments.
+On startup it loads list of cameras and begins to receive events.
+Only initial messages and errors are printed to console, so don't worry that application does not show any activity.
+ - Tu run application execute `./Release/HikVision-EventReceiver.Main`.
+You might be interested in putting application on screen (for background work).
+See [screen](https://www.mattcutts.com/blog/a-quick-tutorial-on-screen/)
+ - Hello message + list of loaded cameras would be printed to console
+ - Application is up and running, can be backgrounded
+ - To stop application, press `CTRL+C`

 `DS2CD2x32EventReceiver_Standalone_Console` - Application intended for standalone usage.
+Not a BackEnd actually, but also contained in BackEnd directory.
 Does not required SQLite3, front-end components.
 Simply connects to camera specified by command-cline arguments and prints all received events to console.
  - To run application execute `./Release/DS2CD2x32EventReceiver_Standalone_Console CameraIp AdminPassword`
  - Application runs and prints everything to console
- - To kill it - CTRL+C
+ - To kill it - `CTRL+C`
- - See [screen](https://www.mattcutts.com/blog/a-quick-tutorial-on-screen/) command to put application in background